microsoftarchive/painless-config-as-code/README.md

 ### Unofficial but useful

 This component was developed by the Open Source Programs Office at Microsoft.
 The OSPO team uses Node.js for some of its applications and has found this component to be useful.
 We are sharing this in the hope that others may find it useful.

 It's important to understand that this library was developed for use by a team at Microsoft, but that this is not an official library or module built by the KeyVault team.

+# Other Node configuration libraries

+There are many other configuration libraries for Node, but of course everyone has their own favorite.
+Consider one of these if you'd like a more fully supported library.

+This library is most like `node-config`, with the different being that it is limited to just JSON files at this time for values, and its use of `painless-config` to resolve environment variables or other configuration values located up the directory hierarchy.

+In deciding to build this library many other libraries were considered.

 # License